Ermin-1/Bank-gruppprojekt.MsUnitsTests/README.md

 **Usage**

-The Bank Group Project provides an interactive command-line interface for users.
+The Avicii Bank Group Project provides an interactive command-line interface for users.
 Both customers and administrators can navigate through intuitive menus to perform a wide range of banking operations.
 The system prompts users for necessary information such as usernames, PINs, and transaction details, ensuring a user-friendly experience.

 **Code Structure**